kslimane/sudoku_general/README.md

     Displays a Sudoku in an easy to read format
 #### public static Sudoku Parse(string sudokuAsString)
     Parses a single Sudoku
-    "sudokuAsString" :the string representing the sudoku
-    Returns : the parsed sudoku
+    "sudokuAsString" : the string representing the sudoku Returns : the parsed sudoku
 #### public List<Sudoku> ParseFile(string fileName)
     Parses a file with one or several sudokus
     Returns : the list of parsed sudokus
+#### public static List<Sudoku> ParseMulti(string[] lines)
+    Parses a list of lines into a list of sudoku, accounting for most cases usually encountered "lines" : the lines of string to parse returns : the list of parsed sudokus